 Clicking a pixel once changes it to the selected color or shade; clicking it a second time restores its original color.

-When you have finished editing, doubleclick in the miniature desktop to save the new pattern.
+When you have finished editing, click in the miniature desktop to display the new pattern on your full screen.